-- Creating the company story – While taking care of communications prior to and during the IPO, companies also need to work on marketing strategies for a successful transition after the IPO with their PR teams.
-It’s important to consider what the investors look up to when you’re creating your brand story and ensure that your company not only delivers it, but also builds a brand around it.
-A compelling, ethical growth story can be very effective, as in the case of Auto1 which started as a small scale used car marketplace but went public in February 2021, achieving decacorn status with a market cap of €11 billion.
+- Creating the company story– While taking care of communications before and during the IPO, companies must also work on marketing strategies to successfully transition after the IPO with their PR teams.
+It’s important to consider what the investors look up to when you’re creating your brand story and ensure that your company delivers it and builds a brand around it.
+A compelling, ethical growth story can be very effective, as in the case of Auto1, which started as a small-scale used car marketplace but went public in February 2021, achieving decacorn status with a market cap of €11 billion.

-- Being prepared for media attention – There will be changes within the company, right down to the corporate culture and the company will be the cynosure of media attention.
-This means that your company needs to develop its content keeping in mind all these new audiences – be it journalists, the government or your investors – and ensure that it is delivered in a consistent and reliable manner, making you a trustworthy brand.
+- Being prepared for media attention– There will be changes within the company, right down to the corporate culture, and the company will be the cynosure of media attention.
+Your company needs to develop its content keeping in mind all these new audiences – journalists, the government, or your investors – and ensure that it is delivered consistently and reliably, making you a trustworthy brand.

-It is important that spokespersons are given media training so that they follow the approved storyline, without violating any governmental regulations or making goof-ups that might become expensive for your company’s reputation.
+Spokespersons must be given media training to follow the approved storyline without violating governmental regulations or making goof-ups that might become expensive for your company’s reputation.
 They need to communicate the company’s story and values consistently.

-Consistent wording is key to build up a stronig brand.
+Consistent wording is vital in building up a strong brand.

-After all, brand value is built not only by media and social media, but by the company’s employees too.
-It’s a narrative that emerges organically through its people, over a period of time.
+After all, brand value is built not only by media and social media but by the company’s employees too.
+It’s a narrative that emerges organically through its people over some time.

-- Being prepared for a crisis – An organisation’s life is unpredictable and anything can go wrong.
-A crisis never announces its intention before wreaking havoc and it can damage a company’s reputation and plunge the market value of its shares.
+- Being prepared for a crisis – An organisation’s life is unpredictable, and anything can go wrong.
+A crisis never announces its intention before wreaking havoc, and it can damage a company’s reputation and plunge the market value of its shares.
+Preparing for the worst is imperative because it helps ensure the best outcome.
 You need a crisis communications plan in place.
-It is imperative to be prepared for the worst because it helps ensure the best outcome.
-Even if a crisis occurs, with a well-thought out plan in place, its impact can be minimised and you’ll know how to leverage your existing assets to control and shape the narrative.
+Even if a crisis occurs, with a well-thought-out plan, its impact can be minimised, and you’ll know how to leverage your existing assets to control and shape the narrative.

-- ESG Compliance – After an IPO, the company is also under a great deal of scrutiny, not just from media and investors but also Environmental, Social and Governance (ESG) regulation.
+- ESG Compliance – After an IPO, the company is also under a great deal of scrutiny, not just from media and investors but also Environmental, Social, and Governance (ESG) regulation.
 The ECG performance of a company has a great deal of impact, especially after going public.
-Investors are now looking for sustainable equity and will deeply delve into a company’s track record when it comes to addressing ESG issues.
-It’s important not only to comply with ESG regulations in the countries you operate in, but also communicate this consistently so your investors know that you’re aiming for a sustainable business.
+Investors are now looking forsustainable equity and will deeply delve into a company’s track record when it comes to addressing ESG issues.
+It’s essential to comply with ESG regulations in the countries you operate and to communicate this consistently.
+Hence your investors know that you’re aiming for a sustainable business.

 It is impossible to ignore or downplay the role of PR and communications in an organisation’s timeline, especially after it goes public.
-Centre the investors in your narrative by giving them the chance to see why the investment in your organisation will matter to them, the organisation itself and to the larger society–not only now, but in the long run.
-This is especially important because it means that your company can operate successfully in the public sphere for decades to come.
+Centre the investors in your narrative by giving them a chance to see why the investment in your organisation will matter to them, the organisation itself, and the larger society–not only now but in the long run.
+This is especially important because it means your company can operate successfully in the public sphere for decades.